djdumpling/djdumpling.github.io/_posts/2025-12-05-SEA-privacy.md

 *SEA results for `GPT-Neo-1.3B` and `Qwen3-8B-enron` models.
 For GPT-Neo-1.3B, the base perplexity is 9.64 across all configurations.
 Base exposure values range from 106.19 to 106.72, and base MRR values range from 0.2218 to 0.2220.
 For Qwen3-8B-enron, the base perplexity is 6.68 across all configurations.
 Base exposure values range from 111.24 to 113.60, and base MRR values range from 0.2303 to 0.2390.*

-For GPT-Neo-1.3B, SEA's effectiveness depends strongly on how many layers are edited.
-Editing only the last 12 layers produces modest gains (6--30% exposure reduction) with small perplexity increases (~5--6%), while full-layer editing achieves much larger privacy gains (up to ~75% exposure and ~77% MRR reduction) at the cost of substantially higher perplexity increases (up to ~147%).
-The gap between 12-layer and full-layer editing is large (upwards of 74% for exposure reduction).
+For GPT-Neo-1.3B, **SEA's effectiveness depends strongly on how many layers are edited**.
+Editing only the last 12 layers produces modest gains (6--30% exposure reduction) with small perplexity increases (~5--6%), while full-layer editing achieves much larger privacy gains (up to ~75% exposure and ~77% MRR reduction) at the cost of substantially higher perplexity increases (up to ~147%). *The gap between 12-layer and full-layer editing is large* (upwards of 74% for exposure reduction).

-On `Qwen3-8B-enron`, SEA shows limited effectiveness: the full-layer run achieves only modest improvements (0.6% exposure, 6.4% MRR reduction) compared to GPT-Neo's 30--75% reductions.
-This likely stems from finetuning on Enron data, which embeds secrets more deeply in the model's representations.
-The finetuning process appears to concentrate memorization signals into sparse but highly-attributed neurons (328 neurons vs. GPT-Neo's 759--2303), making the memorization less linearly-separable and reducing SEA's effectiveness.
+On `Qwen3-8B-enron`, **SEA shows limited effectiveness**: the full-layer run achieves only modest improvements (0.6% exposure, 6.4% MRR reduction) compared to GPT-Neo's 30--75% reductions.
+This likely stems from *finetuning on Enron data, which embeds secrets more deeply in the model's representations*.
+The finetuning process appears to **concentrate memorization signals into sparse but highly-attributed neurons** (328 neurons vs. GPT-Neo's 759--2303), making the memorization *less linearly-separable* and reducing SEA's effectiveness.

 ## conclusion

-We implement and evaluate three inference-time privacy editing strategies, demonstrating that gradient-based attribution can identify a small set of neurons (759 out of ~73,700 in GPT-Neo-1.3B) disproportionately responsible for privacy leakage.
+We implement and evaluate three inference-time privacy editing strategies, demonstrating that **gradient-based attribution can identify a small set of neurons** (759 out of ~73,700 in GPT-Neo-1.3B) disproportionately responsible for privacy leakage.
 On GPT-Neo-1.3B, APNEAP achieves 43.2% MRR suppression and 30.6% exposure reduction with 5.2% perplexity degradation.
-Random noise steering performs comparably (42.9% MRR, 43.6% exposure reduction) with 7.9% perplexity degradation, suggesting that identifying privacy neurons is more critical than the specific steering direction.
-SEA achieves the strongest privacy protection (65.6% MRR, 67.4% exposure reduction) but at substantial utility cost (37.5% perplexity increase) and shows limited effectiveness on finetuned models (0.6% exposure, 6.4% MRR reduction on Qwen3-8B-enron).
+Random noise steering performs comparably (42.9% MRR, 43.6% exposure reduction) with 7.9% perplexity degradation, suggesting that **identifying privacy neurons is more critical than the specific steering direction**.
+SEA achieves the strongest privacy protection (65.6% MRR, 67.4% exposure reduction) but at substantial utility cost (37.5% perplexity increase) and *shows limited effectiveness on finetuned models* (0.6% exposure, 6.4% MRR reduction on Qwen3-8B-enron).

 Inference-time privacy editing is a viable strategy for deployed LLMs when retraining is infeasible.
-The localized nature of privacy neurons enables surgical interventions that preserve general model capabilities.
-A key insight is that random noise steering performs comparably to directed APNEAP steering, suggesting simpler undirected interventions may be sufficient.
-However, the modest suppression rates (30--44%) indicate editing alone is insufficient for high-stakes privacy protection; it should be combined with preprocessing, differential privacy, and careful data curation.
-SEA's strong performance on GPT-Neo-1.3B demonstrates the potential of spectral methods, but its limited effectiveness on finetuned models suggests domain-specific training embeds privacy information in ways less amenable to linear subspace projection.
+The **localized nature of privacy neurons enables surgical interventions** that preserve general model capabilities.
+A key insight is that **random noise steering performs comparably to directed APNEAP steering**, suggesting simpler undirected interventions may be sufficient.
+However, *the modest suppression rates (30--44%) indicate editing alone is insufficient* for high-stakes privacy protection; it should be combined with preprocessing, differential privacy, and careful data curation.
+SEA's strong performance on GPT-Neo-1.3B demonstrates the potential of spectral methods, but **its limited effectiveness on finetuned models** suggests *domain-specific training embeds privacy information in ways less amenable to linear subspace projection*.